AdobeDocs/experience-manager-cloud-service.it-IT/help/implementing/developing/introduction/development-guidelines.md

 ### Registri {#logs}

-Per lo sviluppo locale, le voci di registro sono scritte in file locali nella `/crx-quickstart/logs` cartella.
+Per lo sviluppo locale, le voci di registro vengono scritte in file locali nella cartella `/crx-quickstart/logs`.

 Negli ambienti Cloud, gli sviluppatori possono scaricare i registri tramite Cloud Manager o utilizzare uno strumento della riga di comando per localizzare i registri. <!-- See the [Cloud Manager documentation](https://docs.adobe.com/content/help/en/experience-manager-cloud-manager/using/introduction-to-cloud-manager.html) for more details.
 Note that custom logs are not supported and so all logs should be output to the error log. -->